What is a SEP IRA?

 Who can establish a SIMPLE IRA?

-SIMPLE IRA plans offer a plan for small employers (with 100 employees or less) that is easy to administer and more cost effective than 401(k) plans.
-With a SIMPLE plan, employers promise to match employee contributions dollar-for-dollar up to 3% of pay, or to make a "non-elective" contribution for all eligible employees, whether or not they contribute, equal to 2% of pay.
+SIMPLE IRAs offer a plan for small employers (with 100 employees or less) that is easy to administer and more cost effective than 401(k) plans.
+With a SIMPLE plan, employers promise to match employee contributions dollar-for-dollar up to 3% of pay, or to make a non-elective contribution for all eligible employees, whether or not they contribute, equal to 2% of pay.
 It’s important to note that the employer can only contribute a maximum of 3% per employee per year.

 How much can your employees contribute?

-A SIMPLE IRA plan lets your employees defer up to $14,000 of compensation in 2022 ($17,000 if age 50 or older).
-SIMPLE plans allow for pre-tax contributions and tax-deferred investing with no discrimination testing and no plan administrative fees.
+A SIMPLE IRA plan lets your employees defer a portion of their compensation and make additional contributions if the employee is age 50 or older.
+The amount an employee can contribute is set by the IRS each year.
+View this year's guidelines in our SIMPLE IRA Fact Sheet.
+SIMPLE IRA plans allow for pre-tax contributions, tax-deferred investing with no discrimination testing, and no plan administrative fees.